Good Hotel Guide Review

 29. 1 suitable for disabled.

-Lift, library, parlour, Tapestry room, meeting rooms, free Wi-Fi, in-room TV, small courtyard.
+lift, library, parlour, lounge, meeting rooms, free Wi-Fi, in-room TV, small courtyard.